paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/YOUTUBE_PRESENTATION_GUIDE.md

 - **Find**: "Kubernetes / Compute Resources / Namespace (Pods)"
 - **Explain**: "This dashboard shows real-time CPU and memory usage for all pods in our namespace"

+**⚠️ SECURITY NOTE**: "The default password 'admin123' is for demo purposes only.
+In production environments, you should immediately change this password after first login for security best practices.
+This is a temporary demo setup that will be destroyed."

 #### **Step 6: Access Kubernetes Dashboard (Optional)**
 ```bash
 # Option 1: Automated access (Recommended)